ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-donizk/thesis.md

 ## Tools

-[CITE]
-As mentioned in the previous section, R is the primary tool used in the analysis of data.
-R is a free, open-source programming language, used for data manipulation, statistical computing, and high-quality graphics.
+As mentioned in the previous section, [`R`](https://www.r-project.org/about.html) is the primary tool used in the analysis of data.
+R is a free, open-source programming language, used for data manipulation, statistical computing, and high-quality graphics [@r].
 This tool was selected to perform statistical analysis and generate visualizations due to the wide variety of different methods available within the language (either built-in or through outside packages).
 Along with the use of R, RStudio was employed as the main integrated development environment (IDE) for this project, as the use of both in conjunction made development of this project go more smoothly [@rstudio].

 The raw data extract from IPUMS was too large to open in R Studio and as such, a separate database software was needed in order to support storing the data for use in a program.
 For this, SQLite was employed to serve as the database engine due to its relative ease of use.
 SQLite is a library written using C, that faciltates the use of an SQL database engine, which in the case of this project, allows for the analysis of larger datasets in languages such as Python or R [@sqlite].

 ### R Packages

 The following section will touch on the specific R packages that were utilized in the development and completion of this project

-[CITE]

 #### tidyverse